Wedding Expense Tracker — Free Google Sheets Template

 The average US wedding costs between $30,000 and $35,000, and that number climbs quickly once you factor in regional pricing, guest count, and the dozens of vendors involved.
 According to wedding industry surveys, roughly 60% of couples exceed their original budget — often by 20% or more.
 The culprit is rarely one big splurge.
 It is the accumulation of small overages across a dozen categories: an extra $500 on flowers, $800 more for the DJ upgrade, a cake tasting fee nobody mentioned.
 Without a clear tracking system, these costs compound silently until the final invoice arrives.

-Wedding Budget Categories: Where Your Money Goes
+Wedding Budget Planner: Where Your Money Goes

 Before you start filling in numbers, it helps to understand how a typical wedding budget breaks down.
 The percentages below are guidelines based on national averages — your actual split will depend on your priorities, location, and guest count.